AsaiAshita/Godot-2D-example/README.md

 # Godot-2D-example
 Implementation of the 2D-example game offered by the Godot Engine Documentation (https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html) done with Godot Engine.
-Contains more features than the one shown in the tutorial linked
+Contains more features than the ones shown in the tutorial linked
 # Description
 A simple game where you need to avoid getting hit by the enemies around you for as long as possible!
 # Features